pedrocatalao/rgb-ascii-art/README.md

 ![Alt Text](docs/example2.gif)

 ### Dependencies

-You'll need `pyfiglet` and you can install it like this:
+You'll need `pyfiglet` to run this and you can install it like this:

 ```
 pip3 install pyfiglet